IAmMoltony/desktop-wallpaper/README.md

 ## do i use these

 Yes.
-These wallpapers are a small part of my giant wallpaper collection (~8979 wallpapers).
+These wallpapers are a small part of my giant wallpaper collection (8979 wallpapers as of April 2, 2024).

 ## license